América de Cali: 1980s: Five consecutive titles, Copa Libertadores finals

-1989

-The 1989 season of the Colombian football league was cancelled halfway due to the murder of referee Álvaro Ortega.
+The 1989 league season was cancelled halfway due to the murder of referee Álvaro Ortega.
 The Apertura tournament had been won by América and the team was standing in third place during the second tournament.
 In a key match against Independiente Medellín in Medellín, they battled to a scoreless draw.
-Rumors that referee Álvaro Ortega had unfairly favored América swirled.
-That night, Ortega was gunned down in the streets.
+Rumors that referee Álvaro Ortega had unfairly favored América spread, and later that night, Ortega was gunned down in the streets.
 After the match, a journalist received a call from a man claiming to be one of the murderers and blaming Ortega for the result of the game, saying "we and our patrons lost a lot of money (because of this)".

-1990s
+1990s: Continued domestic success

-The new decade began with América in transition.
-The heart of the club that had won five straight championships was now gone.
-Aurelio Pascuttini had left in 1982, Cesar Cueto in 1985, Luis Eduardo Reyes in 1986, Roberto Cabañas in 1987, and Willington Ortiz, Ricardo Gareca, Roque Alfaro, and Humberto Sierra in 1988.
+The 1990s began with a completely different América team from the 80s; The heart of the club that had won five straight championships was now gone.
+Important players like Willington Ortiz, Ricardo Gareca, Roque Alfaro, and Humberto Sierra left in 1988.
 After the 1989 season, Juan Manuel Battaglia retired and Julio Falcioni returned to Argentina.
 La Mechita was seemingly finished.

-But they still had Ochoa as their manager and Alex Escobar in midfield and Antony de Ávila at the front.
+However, they still had Ochoa as their manager, Alex Escobar in midfield and Antony de Ávila at the front.
 In 1990, De Ávila was joined up front by Sergio Angulo, who had previously starred with Deportivo Cali and Santa Fe, and Escobar was joined in the midfield by new acquisition Freddy Rincón, a starring midfielder on the national side.
 Spurred on by their near miss in the cancelled season of 1989, the club marched to the championship in 1990, winning the Apertura, the Finalización, and the playoff tournament in grand style.
 They were champions for the seventh time in club history.

 1991 was a year of near misses.
 Atlético Nacional knocked América out in the quarterfinals of the Copa Libertadores, then beat them to the title in the Colombian league.
 After the season, Gabriel Ochoa Uribe retired as manager, ending a career that had spanned fifteen years and seven league championships.
 América hired an equally high-profile manager to replace him: Francisco Maturana.
 Maturana had won the 1989 Copa Libertadores with Atlético Nacional and guided Colombia to the knockout stages of the 1990 World Cup, then managed Real Valladolid in Spain during the 1990–91 season.
 He was widely expected to continue his string of successes with América.

 The club won the 1992 Finalización and dominated the playoff stages, hoisting their eight championship and second in three years.
-But the agony continued in the Copa Libertadores.
-1992 saw them reach the semi-finals again, and earn a meeting with Newell's Old Boys of Argentina.
+However, the agony continued in the Copa Libertadores; the 1992 edition saw them reach the semi-finals again, and earn a meeting with Newell's Old Boys.
 Both legs ended in a 1–1 draw, and so the match went into penalties.
-After a marathon round of penalties, Newell's prevailed, 11–10.
+After a marathon round of penalties, Newell's prevailed 11–10.